J.D. Admissions Non-Degree and Visiting Applicants

 UW Law provides for a selective admission process with the objective of attracting students who demonstrate the strongest prospects for high quality academic work.
-This selective admission process shall assure that the University's educational opportunities shall be open to all qualified applicants without regard to race, color, creed, religion, national origin, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, disability or veteran status.
+This selective admission process shall assure that the University's educational opportunities shall be open to all qualified applicants without regard to race, color, creed, religion, national origin, citizenship, sex, pregnancy, age, marital status, sexual orientation, gender identity or expression, genetic information, disability or veteran status.
 The process of admission shall be mindful of the need for diversity in the student body and for highly-trained individuals from all segments of the population.
-For more information, please visit here.
+For more information, please see the full policy.

 Applicant Responsibility and Accuracy of Information

-Applicants are under a continued obligation to notify the law school of any circumstances that occur, which may change any of the responses to their application.
+Applicants are under a continued obligation to notify the law school immediately of any and all circumstances and events that may occur from the date an application is submitted to the first day of enrollment that may change any of the responses to their application.
 UW Law reserves the right to rescind an offer of admission if the candidate fails to maintain satisfactory scholastic standing for work in progress, if final records fail to show completion of courses and/or degrees required for admission, or if the admission decision was based on incomplete, inaccurate or misleading information furnished by the applicant.
 In addition, the law school may also report its findings to LSAC's Misconduct and Irregularities Committee.

 Character and Moral Fitness